rychnovsky/bitrefill-hackathon/issues.md

 - create invoice returns 500
 - user balance - how many decimals?
 - product prices in EUR, but balance in BTC - how can the app check if the user has enought tokens?
+- data.redemption_info wrongly typed, it is typed as string, but API returns object

+Feedback:

+- no clear organization, timeline deliverables
+- no clear evaluation criteria